-Self tissue transferred from one body site to another in the same individual.
-In some cases, autograft is done with surplus tissue, or tissue that can regenerate, or tissues more desperately needed elsewhere, E.g. transferring healthy skin to burnt area in burnt patients and use of healthy old vessels to replace blocked coronary arteries.
+Self tissue is transferred from one body site to another in the same individual.
+In some cases, autograft is done with surplus tissue or tissue that can regenerate, or tissues more desperately needed elsewhere, E.g. transferring healthy skin to burnt area in burnt patients and use of healthy old vessels to replace blocked coronary arteries.

 It is a kind of allograft in which organ or the tissue is transferred from a donor to a genetically identical recipient.
 In humans, isograft can be performed in genetically identical individuals (monozygous two).
 Isografts are separated from other types of transplants because they are anatomically identical to allografts, but do not trigger an immune response.

 Allograft is a transplant of an organ or tissue between genetically different markers of the same species.
 Most human tissue and organ transplants are allografts.
 The recipient’s immune system will identify the organ as foreign due to genetic differences between the organ and the recipient and attempt to destroy it, causing transplant rejection.

 A transfer of organ or tissue between different species.
 For example, Graft of Baboon heart into a human.
 Xenotransplantation is often an extremely dangerous and serious type of transplant due to the increased risk of non-compatibility, rejection, and disease carried in the tissue.

 IMMUNOLOGIC BASIS OF GRAFT REJECTION